Shubham0850/Shubham0850/README.md

 I'm Shubham, a remote software engineer with a passion for building high-quality software that makes a positive impact.
 I love exploring new technologies, and I'm always looking for new ways to improve my skills and learn from others.

+## 🧐 About
+-  🧔 A boy from a small village in Bihar, India🇮🇳. who likes building things with technologies🌏.
+-  🏢 Remote **Full Stack Engineer** @ [Cerebrum](https://www.cerebrum.com/)
+-  ⛰️ **Polygon Advocate** | Polygon Advocates are the closest members of the Polygon community, who help them take forward the mission of growing Ethereum and Polygon
+-  ⛓️ **Solana Collective Member** | Solana Collective is a program to help Solana supporters contribute to the ecosystem and work with core teams.
+-  📚 **Ethereum Protocol Fellow** ( Oct 2022 - Jan 2023 ) | The Ethereum Protocol Fellowship (formerly Core Developer Apprentice Program) is a program designed to onboard developers to the process through which the protocol development happens.
+It is an opportunity to dive deep into the protocol and learn while also working closely with others on the same learning trajectory as well as the core development community.
+-  🧗‍♀️ Helping folks learn about WEB3 at [LinkedIN](https://www.linkedin.com/in/shubham0850/)
+-  ❤️ I love what i do.

 ## 🚀 Skills and Expertise

 Here are some of the technologies and tools I've worked with: